 Listen up is an award-winning, spoken-word audio production company and audiobook publisher based in Atlanta, Georgia with studios and talent country-wide.
 They can distribute your audiobook at no extra cost at 80% net.

 Podiobooks merged with Scribl to supply readers with companion audiobooks and podcasts.
 Create an audiobook, upload the files, and upload your e-book files (EPUB and MOBI).
 In a few days (or hours, sometimes), you’ll see your paid audiobook version in all of the audiobook outlets to which Scribl distributes, plus a free, serialized version will appear on iTunes and Stitcher, plus others, like Google, for 70 percent royalty.
 You earn 85 percent of the sale on Scribl and you can opt-in to CrowdPricing Everywhere (for 90 percent royalty) to boost sales on other retailers, too.
 This royalty is higher than going direct to some retailers, including Amazon.

 SoundCloud has been called “the YouTube of audio.”
 It’s a social sound platform that lets you create audio and share it everywhere on the web, privately and publicly, and to all your social networks.
 They also provide an embed widget for your site and blog.
 With the free account, you get 120 minutes of uploaded audio.
-It’s easy to use and a great way to offer free audio previews of your work (excerpts, story readings, interviews) though there is no way for visitors to pay you for the content.
-I really like this app but the company may be in trouble, so hold off.
+It’s easy to use and a great way to offer free audio previews of your work (excerpts, story readings, interviews) though there is no way for visitors to pay you for the content unless you set up private access via your email list or a site like Gumroad, PayPal, or Patreon.